 Earn your master's degree in public administration and law from Regent University's Robertson School of Government, a frontrunner in graduate programs for law enforcement leaders and decision-makers.

-Regent's Master of Public Administration (M.P.A.) program — the first public/nonprofit management program rooted in a Christian worldview — is designed for those called to managerial and leadership careers in public service.
-The M.P.A. with a concentration in Law is an on-campus or online public administration degree for law enforcement professionals and other management professionals.
-Develop a higher level of expertise and competency in key employment, contract, negotiations and constitutional law issues that are highly germane to public and administration theory and practice.
+Regent's Master of Public Administration (MPA) program — the first public/nonprofit management program rooted in a Christian worldview — is designed for those called to managerial and leadership careers in public service.
+The MPA with a concentration in Law is an on-campus or online public administration degree for law enforcement professionals and other management professionals.
+Develop a higher level of expertise in key employment, contract and constitutional law issues that are relevant to public and administration theory and practice.

 Curriculum: View Course Sequence & Descriptions